 (e) Contests, Sweepstakes, and Special Offers.
 MIT Technology Review may collect information from you in connection with contests, sweepstakes, and special offers.
 If this information is shared with a third party, we will notify you at the time of collection.
 If you do not want any personal information shared, you may always decline to participate in the sweepstakes, contest, or special offer.

 (g) Surveys, Panels, and Market Research.
 MIT Technology Review may collect personal information from you in connection with voluntary surveys.
-Unless we notify you at the time of collection, the information you provide in response to optional survey questions may be shared, but only in aggregate, with advertisers and partners.
+Unless we notify you otherwise at the time of collection, the information you provide in response to optional survey questions may be shared, but only in aggregate form, with advertisers and partners.